crystalcommerce/Frontend-Standards/README.md

     }
     ```

+- **Form Fields**
-- **Form Fields**: Use `<label>` fields to label each form field.
+    - Use `<label>` fields to label each form field.
 The for attribute should associate itself with the input field, so users can click the labels and obtain focus.
-Using the placeholder value alone is not adequate because it is often skipped by screen-readers
+Using the placeholder value alone is not adequate because it is often skipped by screen-readers.
+[Read more about accessible web forms at webaim.org](http://webaim.org/techniques/forms/controls)

     *Bad*
     ```html